ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 Proposal calldata on mainnet meant for a target chain using Wormhole should be forwarded through a call to the `sendMessage` function of that contract.
 The function takes both a target address for the message receiving contract on the destination chain, as well as the Chain ID of the destination chain as parameters, allowing the function to be used for sending to multiple destination chains.

 A Solidity code example for sending a proposal to one these chains (BNB Chain) is provided below.
-See on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/wormhole-example.sol):
+See on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/wormhole-example.sol):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";